Getting to the core of school funding in Washington State

 How are districts managing the situation?

-• They are gearing up for or already making significant budget cuts and staffing reductions (in light of new funding model which reduces flexibility in how districts can raise and spend money)
+- They are gearing up for or already making significant budget cuts and staffing reductions (because funding model changes have reduced the flexibility in how districts can raise and spend money)

-• They are managing their budgets wisely and working to provide sustainable budgets, even in the midst of this changing financial landscape
+- They are managing their budgets wisely and adapting to the new normal working to provide sustainable budgets, even in the midst of this changing financial landscape

-• They are helping the public understand that the ability to collect local funding for schools is greatly diminished, yet levies remain a critical resource – in some cases representing 20-30 percent of a school district’s overall budget
+- They are sharing with their communities that the ability to collect local funding for schools is greatly diminished, yet levies remain a critical resource – in some cases representing 20-30 percent of a school district’s overall budget

 What can you do to help?